-Prevalence of postnatal depression is estimated at between 10-15% (RCPSych), and applying the lower prevalence to Kent live births 2011 for maternal mothers ages 15-44, the estimates for 2011 are derived.
+Prevalence of Postnatal depression is estimated at between 10-15% (RCPSych), and applying the lower prevalence to Kent live births 2011 for maternal mothers ages 15-44, the estimates for 2011 are derived.
 The prevalence is projected to 2015 using average growth rate in birth between years 2007-2011.
-The data shows that there are a possible 1,738 mothers suffering from postnatal depression in 2011 and 579 women in West Kent (table 16).
+The data shows that there are a possible 1,738 mothers suffering from postnatal depression in 2011 and 579 women in West Kent.

 Estimated numbers of women with postnatal depression

 2011 2013

 Ashford CCG 148 155

 Canterbury and Coastal CCG 202 212

 Darford, Gravesham and Swanley CCG 322 338

 South Kent Coast CCG 208 218

 Swale CCG 139 145

 Thanet CCG 167 175

 West Kent CCG 552 579

 Kent 1738 1823

-Source: Publc health birth file, and CCG and distric Source: Public health birth file, and CCG and district population distribution
+Source: Publc health birth file, and CCG and district population distribution

-Dual Diagnosis (Mental Health and Substance Misuse)
+Dual Diagnosis (Mental Health and Substance Misuse).

-The term 'dual diagnosis' relates to the broad spectrum of mental health, and substance misuse problems, any individual might experience concurrently.
+The term 'dual diagnosis' relates to the broad spectrum of mental health and substance misuse problems that any individual might experience concurrently.
 The nature of the relationship between these two conditions is complex and varies from individual to individual.

-Dual diagnosis affects a third of mental health service users, half of substance misuse service users and 70 per cent of prisoners.
-Service users with a dual diagnosis typically use NHS services more and cost more.
-45A recent analysis of National Drug Treatment Monitoring Data (July 2013) has revealed that:
+Dual diagnosis affect a third of mental health service users, half of substance misuse service users and 70 per cent of prisoners.
+Service users with a dual diagnosis typically use NHS services more and cost more.A recent analysis of National Drug Treatment Monitoring Data (July 2013) has revealed that:

 - There has been an increase in the proportion of dual diagnosis clients in structured treatment in Kent over the past three years from 11.1% as of July 2011 to 13.7% as of July 2013. - The proportion of dual diagnosis clients differs across districts with the highest rates of dual diagnosis recorded in Tunbridge Wells (21%), Tonbridge and Malling (20%) and Sevenoaks (20%) and the lowest rates in Ashford (10%) and Dartford (11%). - Significantly fewer dual diagnosis clients are in regular employment (10%) in Kent compared to non-dual diagnosis substance misuse clients (17%). - Of the 6,893 dual diagnosis clients, 37.9% were female.
 This proportion is significantly higher than the proportion of women in structured treatment overall (29.9%). - Alcohol is the primary substance of misuse for 39.7% of dual diagnosis clients.
-This is comparatively high with only 27.3 of non-dual diagnosis clients with alcohol as their primary substance. - Unsuccessful exits have fallen over the past three years for non-dual diagnosis substance misuse clients but have risen slightly for dual diagnosis clients. - Referral sources have remained stable over the past three years with 42.8% of dual diagnosis clients referring themselves into structured treatment in Kent as of July 2013.
-GP and psychiatry services however only account for 8.4% of all client referrals.
-However there has been a recent reduction in referrals from GPs from 12% in 2011/12 to only 7% of all referrals in 2012/13.46
+This is comparatively high with only 27.3 of non-dual diagnosis clients with alcohol as their primary substance.